spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 spring.cloud.stream.bindings.output.destination=usage-cost
 ```

-1. The property `spring.cloud.stream.bindings.input.destination` binds the `UsageCostProcessor`'s `input` to the `usage-detail` Kafka topic.
+1. The `spring.cloud.stream.bindings.input.destination` property binds the `UsageCostProcessor` object's `input` to the `usage-detail` Kafka topic.
-1. The property `spring.cloud.stream.bindings.output.destination` binds the `UsageCostProcessor`'s output to the `usage-cost` Kafka topic.
+1. The `spring.cloud.stream.bindings.output.destination` property binds the `UsageCostProcessor` object's output to the `usage-cost` Kafka topic.

 #### Building

-Now let's build the Usage Cost Processor application.
+Now we can build the Usage Cost Processor application.
-In the directory `usage-cost-processor` use the following command to build the project using maven.
+In the `usage-cost-processor` directory, use the following command to build the project with Maven:

 ```
 ./mvnw clean package